johestephan/mypyapachefw/README.md

 ```
 pip install --upgrade py-pf
 ```
-In preparation: Use of pf as firewall. pf is the prefered firewall on FreeBSD, openBSD and NetBSD.
+for use of pf (ex. openBSD, FreeBSD, NetBSD).

 ## Usage
 You need to run the script on console like